It's no secret that figure skating is one of the most demanding sports out there.

 As for workout routines, figure skaters need to focus on building strength and stamina.

-2 - Balance and Posture
+2 - Mastering Balance and Posture

-Have you ever wondered how figure skaters maintain such excellent balance and posture?
+How do figure skaters maintain such excellent balance and posture?

 While figure skating may look effortless, the reality is that it takes a great deal of training and practice to execute all those complicated jumps and turns.